enkidevs/curriculum/python-playground-questions/python-playground-core/list-of-characters-to-string/list-of-characters-to-string.md

 Next, define your function.

-Inside the function create an empty string and initiate a `for...in` loop to go through every character of the list.
+Inside the function, create an empty string and initiate a `for...in` loop to go through every character of the list.

 Then, inside that loop, assign each character to the empty string.